AdobeDocs/campaign.en/help/automation/workflow/adobe-integrations.md

 # Integrations with Adobe Experience Cloud solutions{#integrations-with-adobe-experience-cloud-solutions}

 The workflows detailed below are installed with the **Integration with the Adobe Experience Cloud** module by default.
-For more on this module, refer to this  .
+For more on this module, refer to [this page](../../v8/connect/integration.md).

 <table>
  <tbody>